-Benjamin Moser has been with MediaCom Switzerland for seven years in various positions and has recently taken on the role of CEO.
+Benjamin Moser has held various positions at MediaCom Switzerland for seven years and recently took on the role of CEO.
 He started his career at Mindshare and Carat in Germany.

-Werbewoche: The home office era is coming to an end in many places - when will you return to the agency?
+Werbewoche: Home office time is coming to an end in many places - when will you return to the agency?

-Is your entire agency in a home office?
+Is your entire agency located in a home office?

-For the most part, we are in a home office.
-Occasionally, colleagues are on site when there are tasks that cannot be done from the home office, or when the ceiling at home threatens to fall on our heads.
+For the most part, we are in our home office.
+Occasionally, colleagues are on site when there are tasks that are not feasible from the home office, or when the ceiling at home threatens to fall on our heads.

 Did you face any technical problems when setting up your workstation back then?

-No, or at least no problems that MediaCom would have to answer for.
-Only my two boys sometimes steal the bandwidth in the W-LAN, as a result of which then the team calls jerky.
+No, or at least no problems for which MediaCom is responsible.
+Only my two boys sometimes steal the bandwidth in the W-LAN, as a result of which the team calls are jerky.

-What do you need to be able to do your job?
+What all do you need to be able to do your job?